ajbogh/nMotion/README.md

 - Copy `config.json.template` to `config.json`
 - Start the server

-Optional: Create a symlink for the "recordings" folder.
-You may link this folder to any file system or location within the target computer.
-You can also configure an absolute path or relative path within the settings modal.
-You don't have to create a recordings folder if you decide not to change the recording path.
-This folder will automatically be created by the system.

 ## Running the app

 The start command will run the camera service and the website at the same time.